2016 Spectrem Perspectives

 Their use of social media and mobile technology will also be examined, as well as how they gather and obtain financial information.
 Expectations of their advisors, asset allocation, preferred communication channels, advisor satisfaction and the services with which they seek advisor assistance will be discussed.
 What does the typical Senior Corporate Executive portfolio look like?
 This perspective will reveal products utilized, investments owned and perceptions of various financial providers.

-The Insurance Gamble: Do Wealthy Investors Feel They Need It?
+The Insurance Gamble: Do Wealthy Investors Feel They Need It? (coming soon)

 What insurance products do wealthy investors view as optional versus required?
 Are they more likely to own insurance such as long-term care because they can afford it, or less likely because they feel they do not need the coverage?
 In this Spectrem Perspective, we will analyze insurance ownership among wealthy investors and compare those that own life insurance against those that do not.
 Do they own term insurance or whole life?
 How do their attitudes, demographic characteristics, and behaviors differ?
 What does the typical insurance owner portfolio look like?
 Do their views on insurance ownership change their advisor usage or personal concerns?